Creating and valuing good work

 So how can we improve understanding of work quality and change, alongside productivity?
 What social and economic conditions will help us create and value good work?

-Our discussion paper ‘A Future of Good Work: the foundation of a moral economy’ is here.
+Our discussion paper ‘A Future of Good Work: the foundation of a moral economy’ co-authored by Sir Chris Pissarides is here.

 Promoting equality through transition

 Exploring the impact of technology on our experience of work must include understanding both positive and negative implications for equality.
 This will help us shape a future that is fair, as well as prosperous.
-Through this exploration, we aim to chart a path towards a more equitable 'social contract' involving new rights and responsibilities for people, organisations and government.
-From algorithmic fairness to employee representation, we need positive action to counterbalance increasing inequality in the work space.
+Through this exploration, we aim to chart a path towards a more equitable 'social contract’.
+From algorithmic fairness to promoting diversity, we need to ensure that AI-related technologies promote equality in the work space.

 So what should these new rights and responsibilities look like?
 How else can we create a more equitable social contract and shape a future that works for everyone?